MirolimMajidov/EventMessaging/README.md

 ## Advanced configuration of publishers and subscribers while registring to the DI services.

-Since the library is designed to work with multiple virtual hosts of RabbitMQ, there is a way to configure each publisher and subscriber separately from the configuration file or while registring to the DI services.
+Since the library is designed to work with multiple a virtual hosts of RabbitMQ, there is a way to configure each publisher and subscriber separately from the configuration file or while registring to the DI services.
 ```
 builder.Services.AddRabbitMQEventBus(builder.Configuration,
     defaultOptions: options =>